Background pattern

 If you notice any of the following symptoms, you should see your doctor immediately:

 • Yellowing of the skin and the white part of the eyes (jaundice).
-It is possible that your liver is affected.
+Your liver may be affected.

-• bruising, bleeding, paleness or persistent sore throat and fever.
+• Bruises, bleeding, paleness, or throat pain and persistent fever.

-• These symptoms may be the first signs of possible blood or bone marrow damage.
-Blood effects may be a decrease in the number of red blood cells (which transport oxygen throughout the body), white blood cells (which help fight infections) and platelets (which help with clotting).
+• These symptoms may be the first signs of a possible blood or bone marrow disorder.
+Blood effects can be a decrease in the number of red blood cells (which carry oxygen throughout the body), white blood cells (which help fight infections), and platelets (which help with blood clotting).

-• Involuntary and rhythmic muscle contractions, including muscles that control eye movements, agitation, hallucinations, coma, excessive sweating, tremors, exaggerated reflexes, increased muscle tension, body temperature above 38 °C. (signs of serotonin syndrome, a potentially fatal condition).
+• Involuntary and rhythmic muscle contractions, including muscles that control eye movements, agitation, hallucinations, coma, excessive sweating, tremors, exaggerated reflexes, increased muscle tension, body temperature above 38 °C (signs of serotonin syndrome, a potentially life-threatening condition).

-• Important constipation, bloating of the stomach, fever and vomiting.
+• Severe constipation, stomach swelling, fever, and vomiting.
 These symptoms may be due to paralysis of parts of the intestine.

-You should have an eye examination immediately before you can continue treatment with this medicine.
-These symptoms may be a sign of acute glaucoma (Very rare side effect, may affect up to 1 in 10,000 people).
+You should have an eye examination immediately before being able to continue treatment with this medicine.
+These symptoms may be a sign of acute glaucoma (very rare adverse effect, may affect up to 1 in 10,000 people).

-The following side effects have been reported in the following frequencies:
+The following adverse effects have been reported at the following frequencies:

 • dry mouth